SmitPatel910/orca/README.md

 The source code, data, and model outputs are publicly available on ([GitHub](https://github.com/SmitPatel910/orca))

 ## Getting Started
-This section describes the preqrequisites, and contains instructions, to get the project up and running.
+This section describes the prerequisites and contains instructions, to get the project up and running.

 ### Setup

 #### Hardware Requirements
+``Baseline B0``: The baseline CodeExecutor transformer model requires a __GPU machine__ for execution.

 ``ORCA`` requires access to OpenAI API credentials to use __gpt-3.5-turbo__.
 However, we also provide all LLM responses for the dataset (see `output`), and this can be skipped for experiments' replication.

 #### Project Environment